Apoorva115/IISDocs/IISLogAnalytics.md

 - Run "events" query and make sure we see event activity shown below.

 ![image](https://user-images.githubusercontent.com/81897348/161717653-6509ac45-c654-4e70-88e6-8aca01f66d64.png)
-6. Once we have confirmed that connectivity is succesfully established, then we can add the below events for website start and stop accordingly:
+6. Once we have confirmed that connectivity is succesfully established, then we can add the below events for website start and stop accordingly.
+We need to add two log query as below and create separate alert rule for both these queries: